kanishka-commits/JavaScript/Basics.md

     - Doesnot prevent redeclaration within the same scope.
     - When var is declared in the global scope (outside of any function), it becomes a property of the global object (e.g., window in browsers).
     - Function Scope, Not Block Scope:

+We can do `a=9` without mentioning the data type, and it'll NOT throw error if we do this outside of strict mode( JavaScript will implicitly create a global variable a.) , Bt in strcit mode, it'l throw an error\

 ---

 ## Temporal dead zone